PDF Print E-mail

 6. How safe is it in Guatemala?

-Being from a small town between Flint Michigan and Detroit Michigan I can tell you this.
-If you want trouble you can find it just 30 minutes each way.
-I apply that theory to Guatemala City.
-There are areas of Guatemala City that are incredible, but there are areas that are not so incredible.
-The same goes for Detroit, Michigan.
 Fortunately the pacific coast doesn’t have a city like atmosphere.
 Accompany that with the laid back local attitude, warm weather, happy employed fishermen sleeping in a hammock, and you got a peaceful crowd.
 Antigua Guatemala another traveler must see destination has more European/American residents living and visiting the region all year round, so violence is far from the vibe in this area as well.
 You can be assured that the areas and regions we take you are 100% safe, and we have never had an issue of all the years of operation.
+DO NOT reference the US State department report.
+Its very inaccurate, and dated.
 Back to top

 7. Is the water safe to drink?

-This is a great way to lose weight.
-Just kidding!
 The water is much safer than the Mexican water they have in the Yucatan.
-Mainly because that water is from a more swamp based water table.
-However, we have bottle and filtered water offered all the time while you are here.
-You can rest assure that the ice cubs in your cocktail are filtered water, and same idea applies for the food we cook for you.
+Mainly because that Mexican water is from a more swamp based water table.
+Regardless, we have bottle and filtered water offered all the time while you are here.
+You can rest assure that the ice cubes in your cocktail are filtered water, and same idea applies for the food we cook for you.
 Back to top

 8. What types of tours or day trips from the lodge are available in Guatemala?